Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/architecture.md

 See the [Multiplayer over the internet](getting-started-boss-room.md) section of the Boss Room README for more information about using the two network transport mechanisms.

-Boss Room uses the Unity Transport Package (UTP).
+Boss Room uses the Unity Transport package.
 Boss Room's assigns its instance of Unity Transport to the `transport` field of the `NetworkManager`.

 The Unity Transport Package is a network transport layer with network simulation tools that help spot networking issues early during development.
-Boss Room has both buttons to start a game in the two modes and will setup UTP automatically to use either one of them at runtime.
+Boss Room has both buttons to start a game in the two modes and will setup Unity Transport automatically to use either one of them at runtime.

 Unity Transport supports Unity Relay (provided by Unity Gaming Services).
-See the documentation on [Unity Transport Package](../../../transport/about.md) and [Unity Relay](https://docs-multiplayer.unity3d.com/docs/relay/relay) for more information.
+See the documentation on [Unity Transport package](../../../transport/about.md) and [Unity Relay](https://docs-multiplayer.unity3d.com/docs/relay/relay) for more information.

 ## Connection flow state machine

 The `ConnectionManager`, a simple state machine, owns Boss Room’s network connection flow.
-It receives inputs from NGO (or the user) and handles the inputs according to its current state.
+It receives inputs from Netcode for GameObjects (or the user) and handles the inputs according to its current state.
 Each state inherits from the `ConnectionState` abstract class.
 If you add a new transport, you must extend the `StartingHostState` and `ClientConnectingState` states.
-Both of these classes assume you're using the UTP transport.
+Both of these classes assume you're using the Unity Transport transport.

 ![Connection flow state machine](/img/arch-3.png)